Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models

 These aforementioned limitations lead us to two main research questions.
-(1) \textit{How can the semantic intent of a text query guide the selection of a visual augmentation to elicit a maximally informative discrepancy for contrastive decoding?} (2) \textit{Is there a correlation between a predictive confidence of the model and the plausibility of its next-token candidates?} To address these questions, this study introduces Self-Augmented Visual Contrastive Decoding (SAVCD), a novel decoding strategy that adaptively select which visual augmentation is best suited to be \textit{contextually relevant}.
-Unlike prior works~\citep{kim2024vacode}, SAVCD utilizes the intrinsic model knowledge to determine an optimal visual modification out of the box.
-Furthermore, we introduce Sparsity Adaptive Truncation (SAT), an improved thresholding algorithm to overcome the limitations of existing plausibility constraints.
+(1) How can the semantic intent of a text query guide the selection of a visual augmentation\footnote{Throughout this paper, we use the terms ``augment'' and ``modify'' interchangeably, consistent with their usage in the related literature.} to elicit a maximally informative discrepancy for contrastive decoding?
+(2) Is there a correlation between a predictive confidence of the model and the plausibility of its next-token candidates?
+To address these questions, this study introduces \selfaug, a novel decoding strategy that adaptively select which visual augmentation is best suited to be \textit{contextually relevant}.
+Unlike prior works~\citep{kim2024vacode}, \selfaug~utilizes the intrinsic model knowledge to determine an optimal visual modification out of the box.
+Furthermore, we introduce an improved thresholding algorithm, Sparsity Adaptive Truncation (SAT), to overcome the limitations of existing plausibility constraints.
 Where prior methods often fail to utilize full information from the logit, SAT dynamically determines a threshold by utilizing the entire logit distribution as a proxy for the confidence of the output.
 The proposed method integrates seamlessly into any LVLM without requiring any architectural modifications or additional training.
 Extensive experiments and analysis verify that the proposed methods significantly enhance factual consistency and reduce hallucinations across multiple models and benchmarks.
-The contributions of this study are summarized as follows: \begin{enumerate} \item This study introduces SAVCD, a prompting strategy that leverages parametric knowledge of the model to select a visual augmentation that is semantically relevant to the textual query, thereby extracting a more informative discrepancy. \item The proposed SAT improves the existing adaptive plausibility constraint by leveraging the entropy of the expert logit and dynamically sets a threshold of token implausibilities. \item Extensive experiments validate the effectiveness of the proposed method across 4 LVLMs and 7 benchmarks.
-The results demonstrate that SAVCD significantly reduces hallucinations while amplifying the relevance and informativeness in the response. \end{enumerate}
+The contributions of this study are summarized as follows: \begin{enumerate} \item This work introduces \selfaug, a prompting strategy that leverages parametric knowledge of the model to select a visual augmentation that is semantically relevant to the textual query, thereby extracting a more informative discrepancy. \item The proposed SAT improves the existing adaptive plausibility constraint by leveraging the entropy of the expert logit and dynamically sets a threshold of token implausibilities. \item Extensive experiments validate the effectiveness of the proposed method across five LVLMs and seven benchmarks.
+The results demonstrate that \selfaug~significantly reduces hallucinations while amplifying the relevance and informativeness in the response. \end{enumerate}